 The Christmas Season is upon us and for many employees this brings with it the excitement of the office Christmas party.
 For many, the Christmas party is a time to bond with their teams, make some “moves” on the dance floor and get the glad-rags on for one or two festive nights.
 However, this year’s Christmas party could turn out to be not the celebration one would expect.
 If you are in doubt about how ransomware could affect your Christmas party then read on.

 Cybercriminals are targeting service- based businesses this Christmas.
 The reason that this type of business is so lucrative for a cybercriminal is that they usually to do not have an IT team or in-house expertise in the software used by ransomware.

-The user most likely to be targeted will have IT systems in place in their business however they will not be IT focused.
+The user most likely to be targeted will have IT systems in place in their business however they will not be IT-focused.
 In other terms this user will probably not have backups, security awareness or remedial plans in place.
-These types of business are a prime target as it is often less expensive for them to pay the ransom rather than pay for the remedial work that would result from a ransomware attack.
+These types of businesses are a prime target as it is often less expensive for them to pay the ransom rather than pay for the remedial work that would result from a ransomware attack.

 Here are some examples of the businesses particularly susceptible to attack: